Laws and Policies for Adults With Autism

 Employers can accommodate autistic employees by providing reasonable accommodations such as flexible work schedules, specialized equipment, or allowing them to work from home.
 Employers can also provide training for managers and co-workers on how to interact with individuals with autism in the workplace.

-Are there laws that protect autistic adults in housing?
+Are there laws that protect adults with autism in housing?

 Yes, under the Fair Housing Act (FHA), it is illegal to discriminate against individuals with disabilities, including autism, in housing.
 This includes discrimination in renting or buying a home, obtaining a mortgage, or accessing any other housing-related service.

-Do schools have to provide support for autistic students?
+Do schools have to provide support for students with autism?

 Yes, under the Individuals with Disabilities Education Act (IDEA), schools are required to provide special education and related services to eligible students with disabilities, including those with autism.
 This may include speech therapy, occupational therapy, behavioral support, or other accommodations necessary for academic success.

-Can an autistic adult make their own decisions?
+Can an adult with autism make their own decisions?

 Yes, once an individual with autism reaches the age of 18 they are considered an adult and are responsible for making their own decisions.
 However, some individuals may require support in decision-making.
 The Supported Decision-Making Act allows people with disabilities to choose trusted supporters such as family members or friends to help them understand options and make informed decisions.